MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/data-import-export-job.md

 ### Secure a job by roles and users
 Use the **Applicable roles** menu to restrict the job to one or more security roles.
 Users in the role will only have access to the job.

-You could also restrict a job to specific users.
-Securing the job by users is more controlled than securing by roles if multiple users are assigned to a role.
+You can also restrict a job to specific users.
+Securing a job by users is more controlled than securing by roles if multiple users are assigned to a role.

 ### Secure a job by legal entity
 Data jobs are global in nature.
 This means, if a data job was created and used in a legal entity, the job will be visible in other legal entities in the system.
 There are application scenarios where this default behavior may be preferred.
 For example, an organization that imports invoices using data entities may choose to provide a centralized invoice processing team.
 This team is responsible for managing invoice errors for all divisions in the organization.
 In such a scenario, it will be useful for the centralized invoice processing team to have access to invoice import jobs from all legal entities.
 Hence, the default behavior would meet the requirement from a legal entity perspective.